wheat-eco/wheat-eco/README.md

 ---

 **Disclaimer**: This document is for informational purposes only and does not constitute financial advice.
 The SWHIT token is designed as a long-term store of value and to support the growth of the Wheat-Sol ecosystem.
 We encourage potential participants to explore the project, conduct their own research, and consult with financial and legal professionals before making any decisions.
-The Wheat-Sol team is committed to regulatory compliance and building a strong, sustainable future for the community.
+The WheatChain team is committed to regulatory compliance and building a strong, sustainable future for the community.